oceanprotocol-archive/OEPs/4/README.md

 not all service capabilities at the application level WILL be supported.

 The AGENT WILL implement a Privacy Protocol allowing to negotiate the privacy requirements between parties.
-In a non-homogeneous network, different nodes can provide alternative mechanisms (hardware or software) implementing some privacy capabilities.
+In a non-homogeneous network, different nodes can provide alternative mechanisms (hardware or software, implementing different levels privacy capabilities.

-In such scenario of one can assume that different users running Ocean Agents can require and implement different privacy capabilities to negotiate with other agents.
+In such a scenario one can assume that different users running Ocean Agents can require and implement different privacy capabilities to negotiate with other agents.
 This means that each AGENT will define a list of the **"privacy systems"** supported.

-In order to establish a successful connection, 2 different AGENT's SHOULD share the information about their supported privacy suits using a handshake protocol.
+In order to establish a successful connection, 2 different AGENTS SHOULD share the information about their supported privacy suits using a handshake protocol.
 If they have a common or compatible method, the exchange of messages can be bidirectionally encoded and decoded.